 V Validation against sleeping and feeding diary

-During the free living experiment, the mothers were instructed to keep a diary of the infants feeding and sleeping habits, along with other valuable information regarding the experiment, like for example removal and reattachment of the accelerometer.
+During the free living experiment, the mothers were instructed to keep a diary of the infants feeding and sleeping habits, along with other valuable information regarding the experiment, like for example removal and reattachment of the accelerometers.
 All subjects had the diary data available, except one, where the diary was missing.
 The diary consisted of printed forms, example in Supplements.
-Besides a few exceptions, the mothers started keeping diary notations on the second day, from midnight on.
+With a few exceptions, the mothers started keeping diary notations on the second day, from midnight on.
 This already presents a drawback, since the accelerometer data was recorded only for 48 hours from the morning of the first day on, meaning that out of those 48 hours, approximately 15 hours will not have corresponding diary notations.
-Since the diaries were filled by handwriting, the notations inside had to be digitized, to enable automatic comparison and validation.
-Although one could attempt to achieve this automatically by document scanning and image analysis, such approach would be too complicated and time-consuming for the needs of this project, where only 30 documents had to processed.
+Since the diaries were filled by handwriting, the notations had to be digitized to enable automatic comparison and validation.
+Although one could attempt to achieve this automatically by document scanning and image analysis, such approach would be too complicated and time-consuming for the this project, where only 30 documents had to processed.
 Therefor these documents were examined manually, which was nevertheless still very time consuming and error prone.
 For several reasons, a substantial amount of error was also introduced by the mothers keeping the notations.
 Mainly this was due to rounding up the noted time, having trouble keeping up with notations and then not being able to recall the time of certain occurrences.
 First, the diary forms enabled notation of accelerometer removal and reattachment, where the mothers had to note which of the accelerometers is being taken off, corresponding comments and the absolute time of removal and reattachment.
 Frequently, the mothers commented that the accelerometer was forgotten to be put back on after removal and the times noted are therefor approximate.
-Secondly, the diary forms included a schedule over 24 hours, over a week, where the mothers were instructed to note the infants sleeping time with a stroke.
+Secondly, the diary forms included a schedule over 24 hours, over a week, where the mothers were instructed to note the time periods where the infant was sleeping with a line.
 As one can see in the Supplements, the sleeping schedule is not so big, meaning that the space for one hour is very small.
 Consequently, it was difficult for the mothers to keep accurate and consistent notations of infants sleeping time.
-The noted times became even less accurate, when the mothers forgot to note regularly and had to therefor recall the approximate times of sleeping.
+The noted times became even less accurate, when the mothers forgot to regularly make notes in the diary and had to recall the approximate times of sleeping.
 For the validation and comparison of data analysis, absolute timestamps were needed and had to be therefor created manually, by examining these schedules, which introduced even more error.
 The final timestamps were therefor liable to be very approximate and error prone and one should begin to question whether comparison and validation against such timestamps is useful and valid itself.
 Last, mothers were instructed to keep a diary of infants feeding time, by noting down the begin time and duration of feeding, along with a few other comments, not relevant for this project.
 Feeding notations had to be transformed into begin and end timestamps, to enable validation and comparison.
 Example of the final data table, created manually based on a diary in Table 1.